“What do I need for a puppy?” Not as much as you might think!

 Both contain DHA that supports brain, eye, and skeletal development as well as antioxidants and vitamins to maintain a healthy immune system!

-We also love Taste of the Wild Grain Free High Protein Natural Dry Dog Food which contains lots of protein for lean muscle development as well as superfoods, antioxidants, DHA, and smaller, puppy-friendly kibbles.
+It contains lots of protein for lean muscle development as well as superfoods, antioxidants, DHA, and smaller, puppy-friendly kibbles.

-Still, we recommend ceramic or stainless-steel bowls since they are easy to clean and won’t harbor bacteria like plastic does.
+We recommend ceramic or stainless-steel bowls since they are easy to clean and won’t harbor bacteria like plastic does.